ChainSafe/game-docs-v2/docs/v2.5/15_ramp.md

 ![](v2Assets/RampInitializeService.png)

 In the login.cs script, you can see the scriptable object above being initialized, you can add this to your custom login scene also and initialize the service as you see here.
-For testing purposes we've included it in the login script so you don't have to worry about any of this.
+For testing purposes, we've included it in the login script so you don't have to worry about any of this.

 ## Ramp sample scene